ortelius/ortelius-docs/content/en/userguide/integrations/CI-CD_Integrations.md

 ---

-## Ortelius' Continuous Delivery Integration
+## Ortelius' Continuous Delivery And Integration

-The Ortelius continuous delivery integration is used to perform both continuous configuration management and continuous deployments across clusters, clouds and physical data centers.
-It does this by gathering configuration data related to a build, creating new _Component Versions_ and _Application Versions_, and deploying independently deployable _Components_ into specified _Environments_.
-It also saves the "build" data as part of the configuration information and associates it to the _Component_ and _Application_.
+The Ortelius continuous delivery and integration performs both continuous configuration management and continuous deployments across clusters, clouds and physical data centers.
+The program gathers configuration data related to a build, creates new _Component Versions_ and _Application Versions_, and deploys independent _Components_ into specified _Environments_.
+"Build" data is saved as configuration information and then associated to the _Component_ and _Application_.

-Ortelius' uses a standard CLI Container to integrate with continuous delivery solutions that execute workflows in containers.
-If the solution has a more traditional model, a plug-in is required.
-Following is a list CD tools that Ortelius has performed joint integrations and their corresponding documentation on how each should be implemented:
+Ortelius' uses a standard CLI Container to integrate continuous delivery solutions and execute workflows in containers.
+If the solution has a more traditional model, a plug-in may be required.
+The below list contains the CD tools Ortelius has successfully integrated with and their corresponding documentation on how each should be implemented:

 | CI Tool | Ortelius Plugin | Reference Document |
 |---|---|---|